 Mode – Controls the mode of the irradiance map:

-From file – When enabled, V-Ray will not compute the photon map but will load it from a file.
+From file – When enabled, V-Ray does not compute the photon map but loads it from a file.
 Hit the Browse button on the right to specify the file name.

 Keep File – When enabled V-Ray keeps the photon map in memory after the scene rendering has finished.
 When disabled, the map is deleted and the memory it took is freed.
 Enabling this option can be especially useful if you want to compute the photon map for a particular scene only once and then re-use it for further rendering.

 Auto-Save File – When enabled, V-Ray automatically saves the caustics photon map to the provided file when rendering is completed.
-Specifies the file location where the caustics photon map will be saved after rendering.
+Specifies the file location where the caustics photon map is saved after rendering.